-Michael Levy MD, PhDAssociate Professor, Harvard Medical School; Director, Neuromyelitis Optica Clinic and Research Laboratory, and Research Director, Division of Neuroimmunology & Neuroinfectious Disease, Massachusetts General Hospital, Boston, Massachusetts
+Michael Levy MD, PhDAssociate Neurologist, Harvard Medical School; Director, Neuromyelitis Optica Clinic and Research Laboratory, and Research Director, Division of Neuroimmunology & Neuroinfectious Disease, Massachusetts General Hospital, Boston, Massachusetts

 Clinically, Dr. Levy specializes in taking care of patients with rare neuroimmunological diseases including neuromyelitis optica, transverse myelitis, MOG antibody disease, acute disseminated encephalomyelitis and optic neuritis.
 In addition to neuroimmunology clinics, Dr. Levy has a special interest in patients with superficial siderosis of the central nervous system.
 Dr. Levy is the principal investigator on several clinical studies and drug trials for all of these conditions.